Toy Safety Regulations & Electrical Toys Testing

 Cybersecurity Compliance for Connected and App-Enabled Toys

-Connected toys — those using Wi-Fi, Bluetooth, or mobile apps — face compliance requirements that go beyond mechanical and electrical safety.
-In the EU, the Radio Equipment Directive (RED) now mandates cybersecurity measures for any product that processes personal data or connects to the internet, including toys.
-Non-compliance means market access denied before a single unit sells.
+Connected toys using Wi-Fi, Bluetooth, or mobile applications face compliance requirements that extend beyond mechanical and electrical safety.
+In the EU, the Radio Equipment Directive (RED) now requires cybersecurity measures for any product that processes personal data or connects to the internet, including toys.
+Non-compliance can result in denied market access before any units are sold.

-QIMA's cybersecurity testing services evaluate your connected toy against the relevant standards for your target market, covering data protection, network security, and vulnerability assessment.
-Testing runs in parallel with your electrical and chemical safety programme — one partner, one timeline, no delays.
+QIMA cybersecurity testing services evaluate connected toys against relevant market requirements, covering data protection, network security, and vulnerability assessment.
+Testing can run in parallel with electrical and chemical safety programs, enabling a single coordinated timeline with one partner and no fragmentation across providers.

 Learn more about QIMA cybersecurity testing →